CLion includes several predefined keymaps and lets you customize frequently used shortcuts.

 If you changed, added, or removed a shortcut for an action, you can reset it to the initial configuration.

 On the Keymap page of the Settings/Preferences dialog Ctrl+Alt+S, right-click an action and select Reset Shortcuts.

 All user-defined keymaps are stored in separate configuration files under the keymaps subdirectory in the CLion configuration directory:

 By default, this directory contains only the default keymaps.
 When you modify one of them, CLion actually creates a child keymap file that contains only the differences relative to the parent keymap.
 For example, if you modified the default Windows keymap, your custom keymap will be its child.
 The file will contain only the shortcuts that you added or modified, while all other shortcuts of your custom keymap will be the same as the default Windows keymap.

 You can share your custom keymaps with team members or between your IDE instances.
 Copy the corresponding keymap file and put it in the keymaps directory on another CLion installation.
 Then select the copied keymap on the Keymap settings page.

 Conflicts with global OS shortcuts

 Predefined keymaps do not cover every possible platform, version, and configuration.
 Some shortcuts can conflict with global system actions and shortcuts for third-party software.
 To fix these conflicts, you can reassign or disable the conflicting shortcut.

-CLion detects the conflicts and notifies you with a popup message:
+CLion detects conflicts with system shortcuts and notifies you with a popup message: